Some musicians feel they would be rich and famous by now if it weren't for piracy.

 Putting so much attention and energy into fighting piracy (as if, when solved, you'll suddenly start selling 10 times more) - is misguided effort, distracting you from what you really need to be improving.

-That's the real reason I often tell musicians not to worry about piracy.
-I'm not saying it doesn't exist.
+When I tell musicians not to worry about piracy, I'm not saying it doesn't exist.
 But energy spent worrying about it is energy better spent working on what you know you really need to do.